Perodua Myvi: 2015–2017

 On 7 January 2015, Perodua announced that bookings for the 2015 Perodua Myvi have been opened.
 The 2015 Myvi is the mid-life facelift model of the second generation Myvi.
 It has been revamped to suit Perodua's new design language and product branding.
-The facelifted second generation Perodua Myvi debuted on 15 January 2015.
+The facelifted second generation Perodua Myvi was launched on 15 January 2015.

 Performance

 The 2015 Myvi was produced in six trim levels, in two engine and transmission options, namely the 1.3L Standard G manual and automatic, 1.3L Premium X automatic, 1.5L SE manual and automatic and 1.5L Advance automatic.
-The powertrain remains largely unchanged over the pre-facelift Myvi, with the four-cylinder 1.3L K3-VE and 1.5L 3SZ-VE engines developing 89 hp with 117 Nm, and 102 hp with 136 Nm respectively.
+The powertrain remains largely unchanged over the pre-facelift Myvi, with the four-cylinder 1.3L K3-VE and 1.5L 3SZ-VE engines developing 90 hp with 117 Nm, and 102 hp with 136 Nm respectively.
 The four-speed automatic and five-speed manual transmissions have also been carried over from the pre-facelift model.